Bi-Annual Award Recognizes Teacher and Media Specialists Teams That Improve Student Achievement

 In addition, to the winners noted above, Gale and Library Media Connection would also like to recognize the following schools who received honorable mentions for their submissions to the TEAMS Award competition:

 - Sunnyland Elementary School in Bellingham, WA

 - Myron J. Francis Elementary School in East Providence, RI

 - Centennial Junior High School in Casper, WY

 - Driscoll Middle School in San Antonio, TX

 - Liverpool High School Annex in Liverpool, NY

 About Cengage Learning and Gale

-Cengage Learning is a leading provider of innovative teaching, learning and research solutions for the academic, professional and library markets worldwide.
+Cengage Learning is a leading educational content, software and services company, empowering educators and driving learner engagement through personalized services and course-driven digital solutions that bridge from the library to the classroom.
 Gale, part of Cengage Learning, serves the world’s information and education needs through its vast and dynamic content pools, which are used by students and consumers in their libraries, schools and on the Internet.
 It is best known for the accuracy, breadth and convenience of its data, addressing all types of information needs – from homework help to health questions to business profiles – in a variety of formats.
 For more information, visit www.cengage.com or www.gale.cengage.com.